Bloomberg cites the most recent study:

 Steam gathering, an essential statistical technique.

 “I don’t want to downplay the importance of the recession,” said Michael Chernew, a professor of health-care policy at Harvard Medical School in Boston who also was an author of the study.
 “But even if you get rid of at least the direct effect of the recession, there was really something else going on.”
-The indirect effect is harder to gauge, he said.
-While large firms maintained health insurance for their employees, the recession may have pressured them to work harder at holding down spending growth, he said.

-Ah yes, the indirect effect from the normative behavior of steam gatherers.
+indirect effect from the normative behavior of

 The paper calculates that the recession accounted for about 37 percent of the slowdown in health costs from 2003 to 2011.
 Declining private insurance coverage and cuts in payments by Medicare, (USBOMDCR)the government health plan for the elderly and disabled, accounted for another 8 percent and the remaining 55 percent is “unexplained,” Cutler wrote.
 That’s where the structural changes come in, he said.